Climate-Resilience-Collaborative/documentation/src/content/docs/data-management/metadata-tool/guides/record-curation.md

  - Updated: Date and time record has been **updated** in the Metadata Tool
  - Description: Additional metadata for the dataset name and description to further identify what the dataset means

  Note: You can query the records based on the fields above.
-You can checkout the record querying guide over [here](/crc-documentation/data-management/metadata-tool/guides/record-curation)
+You can checkout the record querying guide over [here](/crc-documentation/data-management/metadata-tool/guides/record-curation)<br>
+ All fields for this form requires an entry.
+If there is ambiguity within the description of the field, please email skyler8@hawaii.edu, but for now you can just enter a temporary placeholder for now and edit it with the actual information later.

 ## <a href="https://crc-metadata-tool.fly.dev/records/create" target="_blank">How to Curate Record in Metadata Tool?</a>